DPA (GDPR)

 Purposes of the transfer(s) and further processing

-The purpose of the data transfer and further processing is the operation, maintenance and improvement of FingerprintJS' products and services, including billing, account management, technical support, product development and sales and marketing.
+The purpose of the data transfer and further processing is the administration of FingerprintJS' Service and Additional Services and improvement of FingerprintJS' Service, including internal record-keeping, billing, product development and sales and marketing.

 Categories of data

-• contact information, including name, address, phone number, email address, login details, employing / engaging organisation;
+• contact information, including name, address, phone number, email address, login details, employing / engaging organization;

 • payment and transaction information;

-• contact preferences, including preference set for notifications, marketing communications, how the Service is displayed and the active functionalities on the Service;
+• contact preferences, including preference set for notifications, marketing communications;

 • comments and opinions; and

-• technical information regarding access to the Services (including IP address, approximate location, pages viewed and log data).
+• technical information regarding access to the Service (including IP address, approximate location, pages viewed and log data, display and active functionalities).

 Sensitive data